mshivam-kumar/Jarvis/README.md

 # Jarvis
-Personal assistant that works on voice command of user.
+Personal GUI assistant that works on voice command of user.

 Resources: Code With Harry Youtube Channel